 Rutebeuf (or Rutebuef, or Rustebeuf, fl.
 1245–85) was a nom de plume for a trouvère (the French counterparts to the Occitan troubadours) whose real name is unknown.
 Rutebeuf’s poem, Le Pet Au Vilain (The Peasant’s Fart), tells the story of a peasant who has overeaten, who has such severe abdominal pain that he has taken to his bed to try to pass wind.
 “He had eaten so much hearty beef with garlic and swallowed so much rich stock that his belly isn’t soft, but stretched as tight as the string of a citole.”
 Seeing this, a devil in the vicinity thinks the peasant is dying, so he jumps up and down on the man’s stomach in the hope of hastening his death.
 The devil holds a leather sack to the man’s backside to catch his soul as it leaves the body.
 As the peasant breaks wind, the devil catches it, then carries the bulging sack to hell.
 Upon reaching there and opening it, the stench is so foul that the creatures of hell run to escape it.
 They have an emergency meeting next day, at which they ban all peasants from entering hell.

 The belly “stretched as tight as the string of a citole” fits the structural information in the first article: the overall wedge shape and thumb-hole neck, the keel-shape back, the stiffness of the soundboard bent into place, the high bridge, all point to an instrument designed for high tension strings and therefore volume.
 This is further underlined by the substantial plectrums typically seen in citole iconography.
-The implements used for playing citoles are investigated in two dedicated articles on medieval plectrums, available on this website on 18th and 25th January 2023.
-Two images of substantial citole plectrums are shown below.
+The implements used for playing citoles are investigated in two dedicated articles on medieval plectrums, the first on plectrum material is here, the second on medieval plectrum technique is here.
+Two images of citole plectrums are shown below.

 Both these images show the playing position so often seen in medieval images of citole players: the arm underneath and sometimes supporting the instrument, the plucking hand at a right angle to the strings rather than parallel with them, the plectrum therefore at an angle to the strings which make control, dexterity and effective playing impossible.
 It isn’t only in manuscript art: we see a carved example below from the vaulted roof of Gloucester Cathedral, 1337–50.